oauth2-proxy/oauth2-proxy/docs/docs/configuration/providers/ms_entra_id.md

 ```

 ### Multi-tenant
-Multi-tenant apps require to disable OIDC issuer verification, as `issuer` field in the [discovery document](https://login.microsoftonline.com/common/v2.0/.well-known/openid-configuration) is a template, not an exact value:
+Multi-tenant apps require you to disable OIDC issuer verification, as `issuer` field in the [discovery document](https://login.microsoftonline.com/common/v2.0/.well-known/openid-configuration) is a template, not an exact value:
 ```
 - --provider=ms-entra-id
 - --oidc-issuer-url=https://login.microsoftonline.com/common/v2.0